JulietteHoisnard/JulietteHoisnard/README.md

 ### Hi there 👋
-🔭 I’m currently a freelancer working as a Frontend developer in React.js at 2tonnes.
+🔭 I’m currently Frontend developer in React / Redux at 2tonnes in remote.
 I´m also a teacher assistant at Le Wagon from times to times.

 👯 I’m looking to collaborate on other missions, remote or located in Berlin!
 I'm open to fulltime positions too.